freshie/ml-taxonomies/README.md

 ## Installing
 This section describes the steps needed to install this project and get it running.

 This appliaction uses roxy for its deployer.
 First you'll want to check the confiurations.
-Then do a roxy boostrap a modules deploy and finally a content deploy.
-Onces all that is finished and you have changed the default port you can open up a broswer and go to http://localhost:9679 and start using the application.
+Then do a roxy boostrap, a modules deploy and finally a content deploy.
+Onces all that is finished and you have not changed the default port you can open up a broswer and go to http://localhost:9679 and start using the application.
+If you changed the default app-port just go to http://localhost:{newport} and put the port that you used for the newport.

 ### Configure your application
 This application uses roxy so if you want to change any of the default settings edit the local-config.properties file.